albasir10/SwatWar/README.md

 This is my project for review.
-I used several programming patterns for the demo.
+I used several programming patterns + async for the demo.
 I removed the character model, but you can see his colliders.

 In this scene you can: